schlosser/intermediate-flask/README.md

 ```

 All of our Python code lives in `app.py`, and to run the program we run `python app.py`.
 Static content lives in the `static` folder, and all HTML pages live in the `templates` folder.

+If you would like more review, check out ADI's [previous Flask tutorial](http://learn.adicu.com/webdev/).

 ### 1.2 Routing